Simultaneous, consecutive, whispered and dialogue interpretation

 It is a ‘light‘ form of interpreting as it requires just one interpreter for the day and no interpreting equipment.

-In some situations, and when carried out by a professional, dialogue interpreting may be more appropriate than consecutive interpreting.
-This is the case in an interview or work meeting, for example, as it allows attendees to follow what is being said in near-real-time and allows for clarification or questions throughout.
-Thus, during contract negotiations, this allows points to be raised one by one.
+In some situations, dialogue interpreting may be more appropriate than consecutive interpreting.
+This is the case in an interview or work meeting, as it allows attendees to follow what is being said in near-real-time and allows for clarification or questions throughout.
+Thus, during contract negotiations, this allows points to be raised, one by one.